iamarf/terminal-quest/README.md

 The translation is complete.
 Now, a refinement work will take place, based on feedback of users that will experiment this game in the classroom.

-In [CodeBook.md](https://github.com/iamarf/terminal-quest/blob/master/CodeBook.md) details about how the translation is done can be found.
+Modified version for controlling the font size both in the Storybook and in the TerminalUi classes.

-Modified version for controlling the font size both in the Storybook and in the Terminal classes.
+In [CodeBook.md](https://github.com/iamarf/terminal-quest/blob/master/CodeBook.md) details about the translation and iter mods are reported.

 # How to install it